 In August 2009, MAXxess Systems, Inc. ("MAXxess") executed a promissory note payable to Iteris for \$274,000 for amounts previously owed to us under a sublease agreement for which we had previously fully reserved such amount.
 MAXxess is owned by an investor group that includes two of our directors.
-During the three months ended September 30, 2011, accrued interest of \$16,000, along with \$14,000 of the principal balance of the note, were paid off through the rendering of agreed-upon bona fide services by MAXxess to Iteris.
-As of September 30, 2011, \$260,000 in principal on the note remained outstanding and payable to Iteris.
+In September 2011, accrued interest of \$16,000, along with \$14,000 of the principal balance of the note, were paid off through the rendering of agreed-upon bona fide services by MAXxess to Iteris.
+As of December 31 2011, \$260,000 in principal on the note remained outstanding and payable to Iteris.
 This balance continues to be fully reserved.

-8. Employee Benefit Plans
+9. Employee Benefit Plans

 We currently administer three separate stock incentive plans.
 Of these plans, we may only grant future awards from the 2007 Omnibus Incentive Plan (the "2007 Plan").
 The 2007 Plan allows for the issuance of stock options, stock appreciation rights, restricted stock, restricted stock units ("RSUs") and other stock-based awards.
-At September 30, 2011, there were 638,000 shares of common stock available for grant under the 2007 Plan.
+At December 31, 2011, there were 663,000 shares of common stock available for grant under the 2007 Plan.